-I am honored to apply to the Adjunct Faculty position at Ridgeways University.
+I am honored to apply for the Adjunct Faculty position at Ridgeways University.
 This role will provide me with valuable experience to become a full professor as I am currently doing my Ph.D. in Mathematical Physics at Ridgeways University.
 I can prepare lesson plans for full professors as well as assist in grading papers since I am a diligent researcher in my chosen field.

 I would like to become an Adjunct Faculty member while working on my Ph.D.
 I have teaching experience that I picked up as a teaching assistant while doing my master’s degree.
-Feedback from my professors confirms that I can respond to students’ needs and explaining difficult concepts to them.
+Feedback from my professors confirms that I can respond to students’ needs and explain difficult concepts to them.

 I also help professors to create lesson plans and also offer proposals on how best to make students understand the course material.